Cyb10101/php-dev/docs/xdebug.md

 ````

 WEB:
-We recomand usage of a enable & disable tool like [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc.)
+We recommend the usage of an enable-disable [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc.)

 ### Listening for PHP Debug Sessions